unifiedstreaming/fmp4-ingest/ingest_spec.md

 2. The segment data SHOULD be posted to the URL corresponding to the path in the manifest for the segment or towards the original POST_URL
 3. The track will be a sparse track signalled by a null media header (nmhd) containing the timed text, images, captions corresponding to the recommendation of such tracks in [8]
 4. Based on this recommendation the trackhandler hdlr shall be set to "text" for WebVTT and "subt" for TTML
-5. In case TTML is used the track must use the XMLSampleEntry to signal sample description of the subtitle stream
+5. In case TTML is used the track must use the XMLSampleEntry to signal sample description of the sub-title stream
 6. In case WebVVT is used the track must use the WVVTSampleEntry to signal sample description of the text stream
 7. These boxes SHOULD signal the mime type and specifics as described in [8] sections 11.3 ,11.4 and 11.5
 8. The boxes described in 3-7 must be present in the init segment (ftyp + moov) for the given track and in subsequent